Skip to main content

 Run: First release: 2006 / Total releases: 2

-What I'd target: Top rookie autographs, low-numbered refractor autos, and only the strongest star-player premium cards.
+Key cards / lanes: Top rookie autographs, refractor autos, gold or low-numbered autographs, and only the strongest star-player premium cards from the short run.

 #9.
 Topps Gold Label